ARTISTIC teens have brightened the lives of elderly care home residents in Widnes by creating murals of the town’s landmarks.

 The art and design students from Cronton Sixth Form College created a series of colourful designs to be displayed in the Halton View Care Home garden.

-They will be officially unveiled by Halton’s Mayor Councillor Alan Lowe at the care home, on Sadler Street, in Widnes.
+They will be officially unveiled by Halton’s Mayor Councillor Alan Lowe at the care home on Sadler Street in Widnes Cheshire.

 The murals focus on the town’s industrial past as well as green spaces such as parks and wildlife.